danielstocks/lizard/README.md

 <img src="https://github.com/user-attachments/assets/11fb46c4-b702-4ec6-8b12-14f2d6a144e1" alt="The Lizard Card Game" width=320 />
 </br></br>

 A fun card game to play with friends (or foes).
-Work in progres.
+Work in progress.

 - Chek [RULES](RULES.md) for more information how the game is played.